jlevym/lergo-ri/README.md

  - **faqs.userCanCreate** - Whether user can create FAQ ( default : nobody )
  - **faqs.userCanEdit** - Whether user can edit FAQ, currently this also means delete ( default : nobody )

-March 2019 - this branch on github/jlevym is for codeship builds
+March 2019 - this branch on github/jlevym is for codeship builds for lergpro